All Episodes

 What's going to happen when they just ignore all the new ones?

-You know, without some serious enforcement mechanisms in here, there's no there's no reason for anybody to um uh uh obey the law.
+You know, without some serious enforcement mechanisms in here, there's no reason for anybody to obey the law.

-Uh but these two pieces put together, I want to analyze them for you, had pieces found on town hall.
+But these two pieces put together, I want to analyze them for you, pieces found on TOWN HALL.

-He says, I'm not a big talk show fan, but I happen to catch Rush Limbaugh interviewing Vice President Cheney about the recent presidential address on immigration.
+He says i'm not a big talk show fan, but I happened to catch Rush Limbaugh interviewing vice president Cheney about the recent presidential address on immigration.

-Now, what a you know I'm not a big talk show fan.
+Now, what you know, i'm not a big talk show fan.

-Well, because you can't have people thinking that these people inside the beltway and part of the GOP elite actually listen to talk radio.
+Throw that in there for well, because you can't have people thinking that these people inside the Beltway and part of the GOP elite actually listen to talk Radio.

 It had to be an accident.

-Limbaugh's key statement or question to Dick Cheney was this.
+Limbaugh's key statement or question to Dick Cheney.

-And what they project using conservative estimates is anywhere from over the next twenty years, 110 million to 217 million legal immigrants entering the country, and illegals as part of that number being granted legal status.
+Both did joint analyses of this bill and what they project, using conservative estimates is, anywhere from over the next 20 years, 110 million to 217 million legal immigrants entering the country and illegals as part of that number being granted legal status.

-Uh Mr. Reynolds then writes, Vice President Cheney appeared unaware of these quote conservative estimates, unquote, so he asked, these are people who would attain legal status.
+Uh, mr Reynolds then writes, vice president Cheney appeared unaware of these quote conservative estimates, unquote.

 Rush answered, no, this is a combination of both.

-This is an increase in the number of legal immigrants as well as added to illegals who uh would then be made legal over that twenty-year time frame.
+This is an increase in the number of legal immigrants as well, as added to illegals who would then be made legal over that 20-year time frame.

-It also allows for exponential growth, uh, because these people would be allowed to bring in their family members as well.
+It also allows for exponential growth because these people would be allowed to bring in their family members as well.

-Uh Mr. Reynolds then says, Rush is a very smart fellow, and his comments on economic issues normally range from astute to brilliant.
+Mr Reynolds then says, Rush is a very smart fellow and his comments on economic issues normally range from astute to brilliant.

-The 117 to 217 million over the next twenty years is his numbers are just patently absurd, regardless whether the bill in question is better or worse than other immigration bills, to suggest that it would, could, or even might permit legal immigration to average between five million and ten point nine million per year is nothing more than a cheap parlor trick.
+Regardless whether the bill in question is better or worse than other immigration bills, to suggest that it would, could or even might permit legal immigration to average between 5 million and 10.9 million per year is nothing more than a cheap parlor trick.

-All right, now those three paragraphs, I mean they're standalone.
+All right, now those three paragraphs, and then they're standalone.

-I'm not going to spend a lot of time uh analyzing them, but but uh very, very smart fellow comments on economic issues normally range from astute to brilliant, but the fact that I bought into these numbers, eh, gotta question my sanity now or my or my intelligence, because this just is not possible.
+I'm not going to spend a lot of time uh, analyzing them, but but uh, you know very, very smart fellow comments on economic issues normally range from astute to brilliant, but the fact that I bought into these numbers, you gotta gotta question my sanity now, or my or my intelligence, because this just is not possible.

-Mr. Reynolds then says the larger estimate of 217 million legal immigrants by 2026 implies that annual legal immigration under this bill would be almost twelve times larger than its current rate of about 950,000 a year, uh, plus at least 400,000 illegal immigrants.
+Mr Reynolds then says, the larger estimate of 217 million legal immigrants by 2026 implies that annual legal immigration under this bill would be almost 12 times larger than its current rate of about 950,000 a year, plus at least 400,000 illegal immigrants.

 If the idea of Congress allowing 25 million legal immigrants per year is starting to sound unbelievable, it's because it is.